Irrational suicide is widely attributed to

 this is much better than living in denial of this deepest

-to put themselves into creative tension with their Existential Malaise.
+We can stand in creative tension with our Existential Malaise.

-They know how to refuse death, how to say "no" to irrational suicide
+We learn how to refuse death, how to say "no" to irrational suicide,

-and how to affirm whatever they have decided is the meaning of their
+& how to affirm whatever we have decided is the meaning of our

 In existential terminology, this is called Authentic Existence.

-3. There have been other human beings who confronted their existential
+3. Are there human beings who confronted their existential

-and discovered ways to be release from this deep problem.
+and discovered ways to be released from this deep problem?